imGuillem/3D-FDB_Beta/README.md

 ### FDB_beta code in 3 dimensions

 - This code is capable of finding the minimum barrier for a desired electric field
+- The author recommends reading first the information about the input before jumping into the main script
 <!--
 **imGuillem/ImGuillem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.